 Terra’s Finishing Work Station

 Terra’s Ducted Cleaning Glovebox enclosure isolates the cleaning and finishing operations, sequestering particulates and fumes generated by these tasks.
 Workers keep hands-on control and visibility while avoiding dangerous or annoying exposure.
-A fluorescent light module is included, providing necessary illumination of internal contents.
-The glovebox is designed as an open-loop work station, meaning that air enters through an ULPA-filtered inlet port and is exhausted through a duct connected to the facility air handling system.
-If required, a second ULPA filter can be installed to remove particulates (down to 0.2 um, with 99.999% efficiency) from vented air.
+A fluorescent light module provides the necessary illumination of internal contents.
+The glovebox is designed as an open-loop workstation, meaning that air enters through an ULPA-filtered inlet port and is exhausted through a duct connected to the facility air handling system.
+If required, a second ULPA filter can be installed to remove particulates (down to 0.2 um, with 99.999% efficiency) from the vented air.

 Compressed air and deionized water or solvents can be used to clean printed parts, before and after any necessary grinding or sanding; hook utility lines up to inlet ports and use spray guns for targeted cleaning.
 The glovebox can be equipped with a sloping bottom and drainage valve below a perforated or wire work surface in order to channel liquids into a carboy.
 For static-sensitive applications, Terra’s Ionizing Blow-Off Gun integrates with compressed air or nitrogen to neutralize surfaces.

 Once printed parts have been cleaned, they may require polishing, painting or gluing.
 The glovebox has a gasketed side door and removable back panel for placement of equipment inside the chamber.
 Electrical cords can be fed through a self-closing iris port for access to an outlet or power supply.
 The glovebox chamber is made of chemical-resistant polypropylene, and withstands temperatures of up to 200°F; the viewing window is tempered safety glass.
 Other chamber materials are available for heat guns, hot air guns or tack welders that operate above that temperature.